Dear readers of ADxS.org, please forgive the disruption.

 BDNF is reduced by stress.
 BDNF is also reduced in ADHD.

-See more at BDNF.
+Find out more at BDNF.

-3. Neurotransmitter for learning and memory processes
+3. Neurotransmitters for learning and memory processes

 The most important neurotransmitters for learning and memory processes are